Our School App Stay connected on the go...

 How will the curriculum be matched to the young person’s need?

-Some students have additional support in core subjects, supported by the class teacher in conjuction with learning support.
+Some students have additional support in core subjects, supported by the class teacher in conjunction with learning support.
 While groups are mixed ability, teachers differentiate the curriculum, some students may work in smaller groups within the classroom focusing on specific areas as identified by the class teacher.

 This allows us to tailor the learning experiences in key subjects to the particular needs of students.
 Students are supported by LSAs and HTLAs who provide a tailored programme in literacy and numeracy and differentiate class work according to a students’ needs.
 In rare cases, students will have 1:1 or small group support sessions, for example withdrawal from a subject such as modern foreign languages.